hunter-read/lfg-notify-bot/dev/DEVELOPER.md

 Reccomend to run in a docker compose file with redis.
 Also needs to connect to a redis instance, either in a docker container or on the host machine.

 #### Docker-Compose
 A sample docker-compose is provided.
 By default the volume used is an external one.
 Create the volume and add praw.ini and the sqlite.db files to it.
 A sample env file is provided.
+This will also require adding a redis.conf file to the volume.

 ### Testing
 * pytest (`py.test`)